Linerre/Jessie/anki/README.md

 ### 3 The `notes.txt` file
 Before the processing, this file:
-1. is an _empty_ `.txt` file
+1. can be an _empty_ `.txt` file
-2. is a `.txt` file _containing_ the notes created last time
+2. can be a `.txt` file _containing_ the notes created last time
-3. does not exist at all and will be created automatically once the `prepro.py` runs.
+3. may not exist at all and will be created automatically once the `prepro.py` runs.

 Safely ignore it when working on collecting `question + options + answer`.
 The `prepro.py` will automatically seek it during the processing or if it is not there it will be created.